Amxxl/Game/README.md

 # Game
 Developing a game in C++ with DirectXTK (Direct3D 11) Currently in early stage of development expect bugs, hard coded things, and anything else.
+Focusing at the engine so game will come later.

 # Why DirectXTK?
 The DirectX Tool Kit is a collection of helper classes for writing DirectX 11.x code in C++.
+Will be removed in the future.
+I realised it's not necessary to have it.
+For texture loading I will use DirectXTex library.

 # Why FMOD API?
 FMOD API is a cross-platform audio engine that has been used in over 2,000 games over the last 15 years.